scripting/treechart/README.md

 1. You can have more than one treechart in an outline.
 Any headline with a type attribute of treechart is a chart and will appear in the Charts menu in the app.

+2. If you access the treechart app without a url parameter, it will show you the example outline as a tree chart.

 2. treechart nodes inherit the attributes of their parents, so you can set up defaults in a parent headline, and put some or all of your treechart nodes under that headline, creating a standard style, without having to repeat the styles in each chart.
 Makes it easy to change a font size, say, for all the charts you have by changing it in one place.

 3. Thanks to Jim Blackler for the wonderful <a href="https://github.com/jimblackler/treefun">treefun</a> package which is what is doing the SVG drawing in this app.

 4. This is intended to be demo code for developers to use to start more complete outline rendering tools.

+5. Tree charts were a killer feature in MORE 1.0 in 1986.
+The users loved them.
+Turning an outline into a visual tree chart helps people see the value of outlining in a new way.